-in Germany (Ryan (2011)).
-On both the local and global levels, policy makers had been already aware of these shortcomings.
-The Spanish government initiated several laws in order to target the transition of young people from temporary to permanent contracts (included in the Royal-Decree Law 10/2010), the promotion of vocational training under the provision of the education system (Royal-Decree Law 1529/2012) and the stimulation of employers for job creation with respect to young unemployed people simply by associated financial incentives (Royal-Decree Law 4/2013) as reported in Balaram (2014).
-However, these measurements turned out to be less successful due to more severe structural issues on the Spanish labor market (as we discussed in Section 3).
-In this respect, we claim that the recent so-called 'Youth Guarantee' programme by the European Commission might help to reduce high youth unemployment rates by the implementation of apprentice systems, offering wage subsidies and to support start-ups.
-In a nutshell, we propose that the limitation of a contract's runtime should be directly connected to a training-on-the-job scheme for young members of the work force.
+However, these measurements turned out to be less successful due to more severe structural issues on the Spanish labor market (as we discussed in the previous Sections).
+A more promising attempt could be the recent so-called 'Youth Guarantee' programme by the European Commission, which might help to reduce high youth unemployment rates by the implementation of apprentice systems, offering wage subsidies and to support start-ups.8 Therefore, we call for a stronger emphasis on apprenticeship as a cornerstone for a new designed labor law, which helps to amplify the positive stimulus generated by the Entrepreneur's Act.
+More precisely, we propose that the limitation of a contract's runtime should be directly connected to a training-on-the-job scheme for young members of the work force.

 Furthermore, we would like to motivate an intensive discussion on the level of the minimum wage, which can be seen as a direct barrier to labor market entry for young unemployed Spanish people.
-The existence of a minimum wage is closely related to the phenomena of downward wage rigidity.
+According to our empirical observations given in Table 1, the minimum wage remains on the same level as in the beginning of the crisis.
+Hence, it can be concluded that the labor market reforms had been not successful enough in order to reduce the minimum wage substantially.
+The existence of a minimum wage is closely related to the phenomena of downward nominal wage rigidity.
 Here, we claim that a temporally increase in the inflation rate by 4%, which is suggested by Schmitt-Grohé and Uribe (2013), is not relevant for the Euro Area.
-Instead we believe that the establishment of such an increase in inflation might lead to disturbances in the economic transmission channels across all EU member states, where different rates are observed.
+Instead we believe that the establishment of such an increase in inflation might lead to disturbances in the economic transmission channels across all EU member states, where different inflation rates are observed.
 This heterogeneity in the inflation rates becomes more important to be considered as the temporally increase will be cut back to the common level of around 2 % after some period of time as suggested by Schmitt-Grohé and Uribe (2013).
-For Spain we propose to reduce the minimum wage instead along with a reform of the temporary contract regulations in order to stimulate employer's incentive to hire young unemployed people - especially those with low productivity, whose marginal product of labor lies below the real wage.
+Most important, such a high rate will create also a distortion in the debtor/debtee relationship.
+This rises two important questions.
+First, what will be the effect on private consumption as real income declines?
+Note here that private consumption can be identified as one of the main driver of the current short-run recovery in Spain as argued in the paper.
+Second, is a (massive) reallocation in wealth due to a high inflation rates preferred politically?
+Besides the heterogeneous effects of monetary policy on the Euro Area member states, we claim that these two questions (among others) show that the evaluation of this potential solution of high inflation rates is not straightforward.